The-Open-Market/tom/README.md

 - Delivery Service delivers the order to the Client and Client receives the order from the Delivery Service
 - Additionally, the Client can tip the Delivery Service

+Payments and collateral are using an ERC20 token (EURTno Token).

 ## Usage

 The contract is deployed on the Kovan testnet, and the web-application is deployed at [neat-monte.github.io/tno-eats](https://neat-monte.github.io/tno-eats), and serves the views of all involved parties.
 Namely, the client, the delivery service, and the seller view.